 - Click on Download and Install.

 - As soon as the device restarts, it will run iOS 16 developer beta.

-The iOS 16 public beta is expected to be released only in July this year.
+The iOS 16 public beta was released on July 11, 2022.
 In order to participate in the Apple Beta Software Program you must first be a member, only then will you be able to enrol your devices to access the public betas and try out the latest features before the official version is released.
 As soon as the public beta files of iOS 16 are available for download, follow these steps to install the update package:

 - Go to beta.apple.com on your iPhone and log in with your Apple ID.

 - Click Enroll your iOS device to download the iOS 16 public beta installation profile to your iPhone (follow the device's on-screen instructions).

 - Launch open the Settings app on your device.

 - A new item will indicate that the Setup Profile has been detected.
 Select that option, on the next screen tap the Install button and follow the on-screen instructions.